Advancing substance use disorder treatment

 - The relationship between spirituality and physiological outcomes (e.g. stress)

-Our research programs are led in partnership by Ashley staff and Andrew Huhn, Ph.D., M.B.A., assistant professor in the department of psychiatry and behavioral studies at The Johns Hopkins University School of Medicine.
+Our research programs are led in partnership by Ashley staff and Andrew Huhn, Ph.D., M.B.A., associate professor in the Department of Psychiatry and Behavioral Studies at The Johns Hopkins University School of Medicine.
 Dr. Huhn’s research focuses on risk factors for illicit drug relapse and medication strategies to improve opioid use disorder treatment outcomes.
 Since 2018, Ashley has partnered with Dr. Huhn on a number of studies using patient treatment, recovery, and outcome data to inform treatment methodologies for Ashley and the medical community at large.

 Research Associate, Jami Mayo, earned her Bachelor of Arts in Psychology from UMBC, and is currently working towards an MBA with a specialization in health care management, data science and innovation at the Johns Hopkins Carey School of Business.
 Her current work relates to clinical pharmacology of abused substances, substance abuse liability, behavioral and neuropsychiatric assessments, as well as biomedical device, behavioral, and medication-based treatments for substance abuse.